beeezal/Honours-website-project/src/chapter0/index.md

 # Getting Started

 Understanding *life-like* behaviour is a fascinating pursuit of the sciences that tries to characterise the qualities of physical entities which helps us to distinguish between life and *non-life*.
 This pursuit has major implications in various fields of science.
 For example, when we model *life* through some known characteristics, it allows us to observe patterns that can guide progress in discovering more characteristics of the biology of *life*; it also helps us confirm observations/behaviours we see as a natural consequence of the model.
-Which is not only useful to understand ourselves better, but could also help us better search for life outside our planet.^1^
+Which is not only useful to understand ourselves better, but could also help us better search for life outside our planet.

 ## Note about the primary resource: